kyleboyle/html-proofer-test/README.md

 # Wercker Step html-proofer-test

-* Requires Ruby base

-This step will download the specified version of [html-proofer](https://github.com/gjtorikian/html-proofer) and run its checks against the specified directory.
+This step will download the specified version of [html-proofer](https://github.com/gjtorikian/html-proofer) ruby gem and run its checks against the specified directory.

 # Parameters